-The Master of Divinity program is generally three to four years in length with 84 semester hours of course work required as a minimum for graduation.
-Of those hours, 21 are in biblical studies courses, 18 in Christian history and theology, 6 in spiritual formation and discipleship, 27 in pastoral studies, and 12 in a chosen area of concentration or electives.
+The MDiv program is generally three to four years in length, with 78 semester hours of coursework required as a minimum for graduation.
+Of those hours, 20 are in biblical studies courses, 16 in Christian history and theology, 6 in spiritual formation and discipleship, 12 in pastoral studies, and 12 in leadership.
+The remaining 12 hours are in a chosen area of specialization or electives.
+The specializations offered are Biblical Studies Specialization, Chaplaincy Specialization, Christian History and Theology Specialization, Creation Care Specialization, Intercultural Studies Specialization, Leadership Specialization, Spiritual Direction Specialization, and Spiritual Formation and Discipleship Specialization.

-In order to graduate with the master of divinity degree students must:
+In order to graduate with the MDiv degree, students must:

-- Satisfactorily complete a minimum of 84 semester hours with a cumulative GPA of 3.0 or above - Be admitted to candidacy for the degree

-Be recommended by the seminary faculty for graduation from George Fox University
+- Satisfactorily complete a minimum of 78 semester hours with a cumulative GPA of 3.0 or above - Successfully complete each milestone - Be admitted to candidacy for the degree - Be recommended by the seminary faculty for graduation from Portland Seminary of George Fox University